agile-lab-dev/darwin/CONTRIBUTING.md

 We are always very happy to have contributions, whether for trivial cleanups or big new features.

 If you don't know Java or Scala you can still contribute to the project.
-Code the only way to contribute to the project.
+Code is not the only way to contribute to the project.
 We strongly value documentation and gladly accept improvements to the documentation.

 # REPORTING AN ISSUE

-Reporting potential issues as github issues is more than welcome as a significant contribution to the project.
-But please be aware that github issues should not be used for FAQs: if you have a question or are simply not sure if it is really an issue or not, please contact us ([through gitter](https://gitter.im/agile-lab-darwin/community)) first before you create a new issue.
+Reporting potential issues as Github issues is more than welcome as a significant contribution to the project.
+But please be aware that Github issues should not be used for FAQs: if you have a question or are simply not sure if it is really an issue or not, please contact us ([through gitter](https://gitter.im/agile-lab-darwin/community)) first before you create a new issue.

 # CONTRIBUTING A CODE CHANGE

 To submit a change for inclusion, please do the following:
 - If the change is non-trivial please include some unit tests that cover the new functionality.
-- If you are introducing a completely new feature or API it is a good idea to start a markdown description in the github issue itselft an get consensus on the basic design first.
+- If you are introducing a completely new feature or API it is a good idea to start a markdown description in the Github issue itself and get consensus on the basic design first.
 - Make sure you have observed the recommendations in the style guide. (scalastyle:check should pass with no errors or warnings)
 - Follow the detailed instructions in Contributing Code Changes.